gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-3d-lighting-directional.md

 but the lighting isn't changing.
 As the F rotates we want whatever part is facing the direction of the light to be the brightest.

-To fix this we need to multiply the normals by some matrix.
+To fix this we need to re-orient the normals as the object is re-oriented.
+Like we did for positions we can multiply the normals by some matrix.
 The most obvious matrix would be the `world` matrix.
 As it is right now we're only passing in 1 matrix called `u_matrix`.
 Let's change it to pass in 2 matrices.
 One called